Suppliers

 Conditions governing our supplier relationships

-The following provisions define the standards and requirements on social responsibility, environmental protection and product compliance of DTAG that DTAG Partners must meet: compliance with internationally recognized human and labor rights, in particular the prohibition of child labor and forced labor, the handling of conflict minerals, compliance with environmental standards and guidelines, including precautionary environmental protection, as well as compliance with relevant product requirements and animal welfare regulations.
+Sustainable Cooperation | DTST 36/03The following provisions define the standards and requirements on social responsibility, environmental protection and product compliance of DTAG that DTAG Partners must meet.
 The provisions are based on the DTAG “Business Partner Standards” and our company-wide “Declaration of Principles for Social Responsibility and Human Rights”.
-They are also based on national laws and regulations, in particular the German Supply Chain Due Diligence Act of 16 July 2021 (LkSG), as well as international standards such as the International Bill of Human Rights, the 10 principles of the United Nations Global Compact (http://www.unglobalcompact.org ), the United Nations Guiding Principles on Business and Human Rights (hereinafter referred to as “UN Guiding Principles”, (OHCHR | Guiding Principles on Business and Human Rights:Implementing the United Nations “Protect, Respect and Remedy” Framework), the OECD Guidelines for Organization for Economic Co-operation and Development (OECD.org) and the core labor standards of the International Labor Organization (ILO, http://www.ILO.org).
+DTAG has acknowledged its responsibility in its company-wide “Declaration of Principles for Social Responsibility and Human Rights”.
+For the purpose of a common approach, these principles are reflected in the following provisions.
+They are also based on national laws and regulations, in particular the German Supply Chain Due Diligence Act of 16 July 2021 (LkSG), as well as international standards such as the International Bill of Human Rights, the 10 principles of the United Nations Global Compact (https://www.unglobalcompact.org), the United Nations Guiding Principles on Business and Human Rights (hereinafter referred to as “UN Guiding Principles”, (OHCHR | Guiding Principles on Business and Human Rights:Implementing the United Nations “Protect, Respect and Remedy” Framework), the OECD Guidelines for Organization for Economic Co-operation and Development (OECD.org) and the core labor standards of the International Labor Organization (ILO, https://www.ILO.org).

 I. Standards on Human Rights and Good Working Conditions